-The content discussed in the peer group is very broad and linked to the 6 main subtopics.
+The content discussed in the peer group is very broad and linked to the six main subtopics.
 To accommodate this wide range of specific needs for each country a staff mobility programme has been set up.
 Following the first call for applications, 47 persons from 26 countries/organisations have applied for a staff mobility to another ministry/QA agency.
+In a second call another 34 applications from 18 countries/organisations were received.
+In total 27 countries and 5 international organisations of the peer group took part in one or more staff mobilities.
 There is a broad range of countries applying, linked to all colours of implementation status on QA in the Bologna Process Implementation Report.
 The content of the staff mobilities is linked to the key commitments as such for certain countries, but for other countries it is more about enhancement in specific issues.
 Some good practice examples can be shared already.
-Staff mobilities will take place between October 2019 and May 2020.
+Staff mobilities take place between October 2019 and May 2020.
 Each mobile peer will produce an observation report.
-Input from these reports will be shared back with the peer group members for further dissemination of the topics learned.
+Input from these reports will be shared back with the peer group members for further dissemination of the lessons learned.